What is breech or posterior baby?

-Before a mother gives birth, the baby should be in a head down position with it's back towards the tummy of the mother.
+Before a mother gives birth, the baby should be in a headfirst position in the mother’s uterus.
 This process happens naturally just before giving birth.
-This is the safest way to give birth as there is less risk and pain for both the baby and the mother.
+This is the safest way to give birth as there is less risk for both the baby and the mother.
 Unfortunately, that is not always the case.
-When the baby does not manage to flip to a head down position (breech) or has their back towards the mothers back (posterior) before birth, complications can occur as it becomes much harder for the baby to come out on their own.
+When the baby does not manage to flip to a head first position before birth in the mother’s uterus, this is called breech or posterior baby.

 What attributes to breech or posterior baby?